Yolanda2002/react-assignment-test2/README.md

 ## Independent learning

-1. Using the @mui UI component library

-  Since I wanted to add a login screen, I looked into the mui component to write the login screen more beautifully.
-In order to improve the efficiency of front-end development and the aesthetics of the user interface, by using @mui, I was able to focus on the functional development of the application instead of spending a lot of time on the design and implementation of basic UI elements.
-In addition, I learned how to use @mui's theme system to customize the application's colors, typography, and layout to better fit the project's needs.

-2. Integrating Mongoose API
-  On the backend, I adopted Mongoose as our primary means of interacting with the MongoDB database.
-By using Mongoose, I was able to define our data model, such as users, movies, etc., in a more intuitive and structured way, and easily implement add, delete, check, and modify (CRUD) operations.

 + **Session Management with sessionStorage**: I used `sessionStorage` for storing authentication tokens.
 This web storage feature allows me to keep user session data for the duration of the page session, providing a more secure and user-friendly way to handle session tokens compared to traditional cookies.

 + **Client-Side Routing**: By leveraging React Router, I implemented client-side routing to manage navigation in our single-page application (SPA).
 This included learning how to handle protected routes and redirects based on user authentication status.